davidday99/open-eeprom/README.md

 # OpenEEPROM

 OpenEEPROM is a universal programmer for EEPROMs and flash chips.
-It consists of a client and server that communicate using the OpenEEPROM protocol (see `open-eeprom-protocol.txt`).
+It consists of a host and programmer that communicate using the OpenEEPROM protocol.
-Typically the server will be an embedded controller, but it could be any device that can receive commands from a client and send digital signals to an attached memory chip.

-The topology goes:

-CLIENT --> SERVER --> CHIP

-where a transport layer such as serial or TCP sits between CLIENT and SERVER, and digital IO takes place between SERVER and CHIP.

-Chip drivers exist on the client side and implement `read`, `write`, and `erase` commands using primitive commands supported by the OpenEEPROM protocol.
+## Installation

+1. Recursively clone the repository.
+Program an MCU with the firmware located in the submodule `open-eeprom-fw`.

+2. Run `pip install -r requirements.txt` to install Python dependencies.

+3. Run `make html` inside `docs/` to view more detailed documentation.

 ## Examples